What is the Beatitudes Fellowship?

 How are Beatitudes Fellows selected?

 Fellows are nominated by key professional colleagues, and selected nominees then complete an application process that includes an online application and description of their project due, as well as a personal interview.
-Nominations for Fellows Class 2013-2014 are now closed but it is possible to nominate Fellows for Class 2014-2015 at any time.
+Nominations are open Fellows for Class 2014-2015 and close on March 31, 2014.
 The Fellows Class of 2014-2015 will be announced by June 1, 2014.

 What is required of a Beatitudes Fellow?